MortonArb-CollectionsValue/OccurrencePoints/README.md

  - ITIS
  - POW

- >INPUTS: List of target taxa (target_taxa.csv)
+ >INPUTS: List of target taxa (target_taxa.csv or create list by hand in script)
  >
- >*OUTPUTS:* List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv)
+ >OUTPUTS: List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv)
+ >
+ >NOTE: The functions in this script ('taxize' package) are slow and require manual input while running; therefore if your list is long, you may need to find synonyms a different way.

 ## 2-0_get_raw_occurrence_points.R

  Provides manual instructions and code chunks for downloading and standardizing occurrence points from a variety of online databases.
 Data from all sources can be pulled, or specific sources can be chosen individually.
-Sources include:

- Global databases (though all likely have U.S. bias?):
+ Global databases (though all likely have U.S. bias?) include:
  - Global Biodiversity Information Facility (GBIF)
  - Integrated Digitized Biocollections (iDigBio)
  - U.S. Herbarium Consortia (SERNEC, SEINet, etc.)
  - Botanical Information and Ecology Network (BIEN)

- National databases:
+ National databases include:
  - Forest Inventory and Analysis (FIA) Program, USDA Forest Service
  - Biodiversity Information Serving Our Nation (BISON), USGS

+ >INPUTS:
- >INPUTS: List of target taxa and synonyms (target_taxa_with_syn.csv); FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv, US_state_county_FIPS_codes.csv)
+ > - List of target taxa and synonyms (target_taxa_with_syn.csv)
+ > - FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv; US_state_county_FIPS_codes.csv)
  >
- >OUTPUTS: Raw occurrence records for target taxa or genera (depending on how the database’s download works); one CSV for each database
+ >OUTPUTS: Raw occurrence records for target taxa or genera (depending on how the database’s download works), one CSV for each database (e.g., gbif.csv)
  >
  >NOTE: Not all data from these sources are reliable and many have duplicates from one or more datasets.
-The aim of this script is to get all easily-downloadable occurrence data, which can then be sorted and vetted for the user's specific purposes.
+The aim of this script is to get all easily-downloadable, public occurrence data, which can then be sorted and vetted for the user's specific purposes.

 ## 2-1_compile_exsitu_data.R

  !
 STILL IN DEVELOPMENT !

- OVERVIEW: This script takes a folder of CSV files representing ex situ accessions data from different institutions, combines them into one dataset, and standardizes some important fields.
+ This script takes a folder of CSV files representing ex situ accessions data from different institutions, combines them into one dataset, and standardizes some important fields.

+ >INPUTS:
- INPUTS: Folder of CSV files whose column names have be standardized by hand using the "standardizing_accessions_data_fields" template (https://docs.google.com/spreadsheets/d/1QLxxWu-bUIRcrjHiaWeSz9n1ms4EQB3yQ8P8PBBx3Zk/edit?usp=sharing); list of target taxa and synonyms (target_taxa_with_syn.csv) created through 1-0_get_taxonomic_info.R
+ > - Folder of CSV files whose column names have be standardized by hand using the "standardizing_accessions_data_fields" template (https://docs.google.com/spreadsheets/d/1QLxxWu-bUIRcrjHiaWeSz9n1ms4EQB3yQ8P8PBBx3Zk/edit?usp=sharing)
+ > - List of target taxa and synonyms (target_taxa_with_syn.csv)
+ >

- OUTPUTS: Ex situ accessions data compiled into one CSV, with some fields standardized: provenance type, number of individuals, latitude and longitude, collection/acquisition year (want to add some others eventually, like germplasm type)
+ >OUTPUTS: Ex situ accessions data compiled into one CSV, with some fields standardized: provenance type, number of individuals, latitude and longitude, collection/acquisition year (want to add some others eventually, like germplasm type)

 ## 3-0_compile_raw_occurrence_points.R

- !
-STILL IN DEVELOPMENT !

- OVERVIEW: Compiles raw occurrence point data
+ Compiles raw occurrence point data previously downloaded.

+ Steps include:
+ - Stack all data
-  - Filter by target taxa list
+ - Filter by target taxa
  - Standardize some key columns (year, basisOfRecord, establishmentMeans)
+ - Check validity of latitude and longitude (can be plotted; not both equal to zero; not further than 0.01 decimal degree from land)
-  - Separate out points with locality description only (no lat-long) and points in water
+ - Separate out points with locality description only (no valid lat-long), which can later be geolocated manually, as desired
+ - Standardize country code column to contain valid ISO3 values, for later analysis
  - Remove duplicates based on species name and lat-long rounded to 3 digits after decimal
-  - Write a CSV of lat-long points for each target species
+ - Write a separate CSV of lat-long points for each target species

- INPUTS: Raw occurrence point data from 2-0_get_raw_occurrence_points.R and 2-1_compile_exsitu_data.R; list of target taxa and synonyms
+ >INPUTS: Raw occurrence point data from 2-0_get_raw_occurrence_points.R and (optionally) 2-1_compile_exsitu_data.R; list of target taxa and synonyms (target_taxa_with_syn.csv)
+ >

- OUTPUTS: CSV of occurrence points for each species; also a table of the number of lat-long, locality description only, and water points for each target species (occurrence_point_count_per_species.csv)
+ >OUTPUTS: CSV of occurrence points for each target species (e.g., Quercus_lobata.csv); summary table with one row for each target species and two columns: 1) number of points with valid a lat-long 2) number of points with locality description only (occurrence_point_count_per_sp.csv)

-## 1-1_prepare_gis_data.R
+## 3-1_prepare_gis_data.R

- Add GlobalTreeSearch country-level distribution data to taxa list and prep country (adm0), state/province (adm1), and county (adm2) polygons for later use (download, add centroids, save for later use)
+ Add GlobalTreeSearch and IUCN Red List country-level distribution data to target taxa list and prep country (adm0), state/province (adm1), and county (adm2) polygons for later use.

- INPUTS:
+ >INPUTS:
   - List of target taxa with synonyms (target_taxa_with_syn.csv)
   - GlobalTreeSearch country-level distribution data for each target species, downloaded from https://tools.bgci.org/global_tree_search.php